stanriders/ksalpha-repair/README.md

-ksalpha-repair
+Katawa Shoujo Prealpha Repair
 ==============

 **Documentation**: https://github.com/stanriders/ksalpha-repair/wiki/KS-ALPHA-CHEATSHEET-by-muffinduck01

-Other documentation is in /game/Dev Files/

-**What needs to be done**: Find out what needs to be done.
+**What needs to be done**:

-Done:
+ * First: **/game/Dev Files/Shit To Do.txt**
+ * After that do a full playthough and make an actual todo-list.
+ * Stop messing with README.

+**Done**:
  * Hanako routes (both good and bad)
  * Not sure about anything else.

+--

+If you want to contribute contact me in Steam http://steamcommunity.com/profiles/76561197996725578/